Pasta, Pappardelle, Italian food

 3. Knead 8–10 minutes until smooth.
 Rest 30 minutes.

-4. Roll the thin sheets into ribbons, approximately 2–3 cm in length.
+4. Roll the thin sheets into ribbons approximately 2–3 cm long.

 5. Dry slightly, then boil 2–4 minutes.